 These are pulldowns with a chin-up grip.

-Underhand (palms toward you) grip just outside of your shoulders will put a lot of the load on your biceps to help them grow.
+Underhand (palms toward you) grip outside your shoulders will put a lot of the load on your biceps to help them grow.

 Ensure you use the same mechanics as your other pulldowns.
 Reverse shrug first.
 Keep your arms aligned with the cable.

-One arm cable pulldowns allow you to put the shoulder joint through a huge range of motion.
+One arm cable pulldowns allow you to put the shoulder joint through a massive range of motion.

 Typically in pulling exercises, you reach the end of your range of motion when your shoulder blades touch.

 When you do one arm at a time, that issue is moot, and you can focus on turning your lats into wings for flying.

 Then you need a complete strength training program.